Back to main page Atlanta Appliances repair, Inc.

 (See Chapter 6.)

-electricity.
+Disconnect the electricity.
+Before working on the dehumidifier, disconnect theelectricity.
 This can be done by pulling the plug from the electrical outlet.
 Be

 sure that you only remove the dehumidifier plug.
 Or disconnect the electricity at